arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	_Topic created_

 1. Select the new topic from the topic list.
-The application will retrieve the subscriptions associated to the topic from Service Bus.
+The application will retrieve the subscriptions associated with the topic from Service Bus.

 	![Retrieving topic subscriptions](Images/retrieving-topic-subscriptions.png?raw=true)